Social Media Basics – These are the basics of social media marketing

-Facebook, YouTube and co have been part of our everyday lives for some time now.
-Lots of businesses exploit this trend and make sure that they're visible on those platforms as that's where their customers are active.
+Facebook, YouTube and Instagram have been part of our everyday lives for some time now.
+Lots of businesses exploit this trend and make sure that they're visible on those platforms since that's where their customers are active.

 Social media platforms can be used, among other things, to

-- maximise your business' and/or products' visibility and popularity,
+- maximize your business' and/or products' visibility and popularity,

 - create new target markets and attract new customers,

 - make contact with customers and keep them coming back for more,

 - get closer to the customer and improve the quality of the service you provide.

 Social media has lots of benefits to offer SMEs: for one, it is an affordable and simple tool, on the other hand, it means you can access the desired target market online - without much effort.
 That's why it's worth both smaller and larger businesses' while to be on social networks.
 They can reach out to their target markets, pick up new customers and network with them easily.

 Social networks or social media platforms refer to websites and applications where users can create a profile, post content on it, share this content and network with other users.
 In the first instance, these platforms revolve around the concept of interaction - the platform users interact, communicate and engage in a digital dialogue with one another.
 This interaction is defined as many-to-many communications as it takes place within social networks and thus enables lots of different users to exchange information with one another at once.
 In short: social media aims to connect humans with one another digitally.